 Two things Thailand has in abundance: heat and sun.
 All year round.
 Temperatures stay relatively consistent, with average air temperatures typically reaching between 26°C – 32°C.

-This makes not only for blissful ray catching comfort on land it also makes the water extremely pleasant to dive in.
+This makes not only for blissful comfort on land it also makes the water temperature extremely pleasant.

 Multiple oceans and currents merge in the aquatic intersection that is Thailand.

 Because of this, large pelagics such as whale sharks, manta rays, dolphins and bluefin tuna to name a few, are frequently spotted by divers around Thailand’s best dive sites.